changetocoding/TheBetaGitbook/lesson-plans/introduction.md

 ### Step by step guided excerise \(1 hr\):

-_Class Ex_ Walk through \(already set up\) VS code.
+_Class Ex_: Walk through \(already set up\) VS code.
 Then class to write the code teacher wrote, then add an extra tag of their choosing.

 * Explain CSS and demonstrate how css styling can change the background colour / text colour _Class Ex_ Everyone in class do that
 * Explain Javascript:
   * Demonstrate how to open debug console in chrome
   * Write code in chrome console \(alert\)
   * Write a js file and link to html
+    Will discuss more about js tomorrow.

-    _Class Ex_ Everyone in class do that
+    _Class Ex_: Everyone in class do above steps
 * Live server:
 _Class Ex_ Install liveserver plugin and demonstrate how to use to display live updating data. \(By e.g. changing the colour of a page\)
 [Live Server VS extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 Instructions there for how to start it up

 ### Class Experiment \(30 minutes\):

-_Class Ex_ Recreate the webpage.
+_Class Ex_: Recreate the webpage.
 But each student to add own individual twist from what learnt

 ## Recommendations: